 Registration for this event is FREE.

 Schedule of Events:

-Registration is FREE, but we ask that participants complete the registration form by Friday October 30th.
+Registration is FREE, but we ask that participants complete the registration form by Monday, November 7th.
 Onsite registrations will be accepted.

 Minnesota Archives Symposium Full Schedule

 - 10:00am – 10:30am: Optional Tour of Archives & Special Collections Caverns (max.
 20 people)